hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 * [Sentence Generation](https://nbviewer.org/github/hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/blob/main/notebooks/snt-gen-train.ipynb)

 ## Running NLP fine-tunings on SLURM
 Now, you are ready to run the NLP fine-tuning examples on multiple GPU nodes.
 You need to tweak the Ratsnlp package a bit in order to be able to conduct distributed fine-tunning practices on a SLURM cluster.
-Yon need to modify the "get_trainer" method in the trainer.py to enable the execution of distributed training across multiple GPU nodes.
+Yon need to modify the "get_trainer()" method in the trainer.py to enable the execution of distributed training across multiple GPU nodes.
 That's it!!
 ```
 [glogin01]$ ls
 ./  ../  ratsnlp/